davidjguru/davidjguru.github.io/_posts/2021-02-22-Patterns_and_aliases_programmatically_in_drupal.md

 And use the example from the gist:
 {% gist 590bf212c2a31528ea872a27f7bf3443 %}

 When you install the Pathauto module, you can access to new tabs with some related actions.
+Now, we're gonna execute some actions just by code and from our custom module.
+We need generate some resources in the Drupal installation.
+Let's see.